Tammy Pettigrew Is Microdosing Toward Parenting Excellence

 Donnell Alexander (22:18):

 Yesterday I saw something from Tommy Chong where he said that the face of cannabis today is an old white lady going to sleep at night, getting a little help from weed.
-And I think he can add that cause that’s a stereotype.
+And I think he can add that because that’s a stereotype.
 We can also have young white mothers listening to podcasts.
-But yeah, that’s seriously, we talked a little bit about how changes in behavior are going to result from us being quarantined for such a long time and yeah, maybe getting stoned and listening to podcasts will be completely normalized.
+But yeah, we talked a little bit about how changes in behavior are going to result from us being quarantined for such a long time and maybe getting stoned and listening to podcasts will be completely normalized.

 Alex Halperin (22:49):